gaurav1780/comp1010practicalClassMaterial/week 09 - sorting algorithms/practicalSortingAlgorithms.md

 				minIndex = k;
 			}
 		}
-		//swap items at indices i and minIndex
+		// swap items at indices i and minIndex
 	}
 }
 ```